utakamo/oasis/oasis-mod-retired/README.md

 > [!IMPORTANT]
 > This module contains deprecated features.
 > Therefore, its installation is not recommended.
+>
+> The following is a description of deprecated features.

 ## Ask OpenWrt Setting (Basic Usage)
 Oasis is customizing the AI to specialize in OpenWrt.
 Therefore, it may prompt users to ask about OpenWrt.
 If a user requests configuration related to OpenWrt, the AI will suggest changes using UCI commands.